kharus/language-server-protocol/_specifications/specification-3-15.md

 | Content-Type      | string      | The mime type of the content part.
 Defaults to application/vscode-jsonrpc; charset=utf-8 |
 {: .table .table-bordered .table-responsive}

 The header part is encoded using the 'ascii' encoding.
-This includes the '\r\n' separating the header and content part.
+This includes the `\r\n` separating the header and content part.

 ### <a href="#contentPart" name="contentPart" class="anchor"> Content Part </a>